-The official 1959 Graves Classification
+Learn everything about the official 1959 Graves Classification

 To rectify that situation, the producers in the Graves appellation came up with their own classification of the Graves area.
 Today, we refer to the region as Pessac Leognan.

 White Wine Classification

 The Graves classification took place almost 100 years after the official 1855 Classification of Bordeaux wine.
-The Graves official classification emulated that of the Medoc Classification in numerous way.
-They used essentially the same criteria to obtain their results for their own classification.
-One of the key determining factors they took into consideration was the selling price over a long period of time.
+The Graves official classification emulated that of the Medoc Classification in numerous ways.

 The genesis for the 1959 Graves Classification came from the Graves Wine Syndicate.
 A special committee consisting of various wine merchants and brokers was were brought together by the I.N.A.O, the Institute National des Appellations d’Origine Controller.

 The other chateaux that belong to the 1959 Graves Classification were entitled to add the term, Cru Classé on their labels for all releases on a going forward basis.

 The classified estates consume more than 500 hectares of the Pessac Leognan appellation.
 When you add it up, that means they represent 40% of the entire Pessac Leognan appellation!

 Their logic was, their production was so small at only a few hundred cases, it would not matter.
-As Chateau Haut Brion Blanc is the world’s most expensive white wine, based on the price being asked from the winery, and not in the aftermarket, clearly, they were right.
+As Chateau Haut Brion Blanc is perhaps the world’s most expensive white wines, (based on the price being asked from the winery, and not in the aftermarket), clearly, they were right.